hashlookup/hashlookup-importer/README.md

   -v, --verbose         Verbose output
   -s SOURCE, --source SOURCE
+                        Source name to be used as meta -p PARENT, --parent PARENT
+                        Parent SHA-1 of the import
-                        Source name to be used as meta -d DIR, --dir DIR     Directory to import
+  -d DIR, --dir DIR     Directory to import
+  -u, --update          Update hash if it already exists. default is not to update existing hashlookup record
+                        but to delete existing records and update.
+  -e, --skip-exists     Skip import of existing hashlookup record
 ~~~